yangshun/front-end-interview-handbook/questions/html-questions.md

 If the resolution is retina (2x), the browser will use the closest resolution above the minimum.
 Meaning it will not choose the 500w (1.5625) because it is greater than 1 and the image might look bad.
 The browser would then choose the image with a resulting ratio closer to 2 which is 1000w (3.125).

-`srcset`s solve the problem whereby you want to serve smaller image files to narrow screen devices, as they don't need huge images like desktop displays do — and also optionally that you want to serve different resolution images to high density/low density screens.
+`srcset`s solve the problem whereby you want to serve smaller image files to narrow screen devices, as they don't need huge images like desktop displays do — and also optionally that you want to serve different resolution images to high density/low-density screens.

 ###### References